qzhang503/proteoQ/README.md

 moderate, and thus bias, the quantitative difference in proteomes between `WHIM2` and `WHIM16`.

-We alternatively seek a "center-of-mass" representation for uses as references.
+We alternatively seek a “center-of-mass” representation for uses as references.
 We select one `WHIM2` and one `WHIM16` from each 10-plex TMT.
 The `proteoQ` tool will average the signals from designated references.
 Thefore, the derived reference can be viewed as a mid point